 5. Play.
 Children' products are the most intensive users of plastics amongst consumer goods, about 15 times higher than the plastic usage in food packaging, with 90% of all toys & tableware for babies and toddlers between the age of 0-3 years being made solely of plastic!

 Every year 8.5 million children's products end up being disposed of & accumulate on landfills in just the UK alone! 😔

 By choosing sustainable toys that are built to last & made for keeps they can be passed on to new members as familys grow instead of ending up on landfills.
 Fabric or wood are always good choices.

 7. Felt tip pens, they get used once, the lids get left off, they dry up, they end up in the bin, you buy some more & start the whole process again.
 Their's loads of eco-friendly crayon option available now, chalk or colouring pencils.

 8. Plastic-free mealtimes.
 We all know plastic takes a really long time to break down but did you know their potential health risks as well.
 BPA amongst other nasties are often added to plastics to make them more durable but are known to disrupt hormones and can mimic the effect of estrogen in the body, leading to weight gain and hormone imbalance.
-Which makes going plastic-free at mealtimes a must, with bamboo, wood, & stainless steel being perfect alternatives.
+Which makes going plastic-free at mealtimes a must, with children's wooden tableware, & stainless steel being perfect alternatives.